An RJHS Exclusive...

 CLICK

-Sites to Celebrate: Local History Revisited – the Exhibition, and now - The Video!
+Sites to Celebrate: Local History Revisited – You saw the Exhibition,

 Produced by the Roeliff Jansen Historical Society (RJHS), this 37-minute video is a fascinating introduction to our 2025 summer exhibition, Sites to Celebrate: Local History Revisited.
 The exhibition highlights over a dozen historic preservation and adaptive reuse efforts across the Roe Jan region.